 This combination can make the antibiotic less effective.

-- Let your doctor know if you are pregnant before starting the medication.
+- Let your doctor know if you're pregnant before starting the medication.

 - Know that antibiotics can make birth control pills less effective.

-- Be aware that antibiotics can make bleeding more likely if you are also taking anticoagulants (drugs that curb blood clots).
+- Be aware that antibiotics can make bleeding more likely if you're also taking anticoagulants (drugs that curb blood clots).